Jungleland (film): Production

 Principal photography on the film began on August 27, 2018, in Taunton, Fall River and New Bedford, Massachusetts; Pawtucket, Rhode Island; Buffalo, New York; Gary, Indiana; Reno, Nevada and San Francisco, California.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 12, 2019.
 In September 2020, Vertical Entertainment acquired U.S. distribution rights to the film.
-It is scheduled to be released in a limited release on November 6, 2020, followed by video on demand on November 10, 2020.
+It was released in a limited release on November 6, 2020, followed by video on demand on November 10, 2020.